Tips and Resources6 MINUTE READ

 How to know if your child needs a speech evaluation

 Does your child need a speech therapy evaluation?
 It’s not always easy to be sure.
 But if you’re questioning it, there’s no harm in scheduling an evaluation.
-Sometimes it’s simply a caregiver’s intuition that starts the process.
+Sometimes it’s simply your intuition that starts the process.
 If this is where you find yourself, don’t wait.
 Find a speech therapist today!
 The earlier therapy starts, the better.

 One way to determine if your child needs a speech evaluation is by paying attention to their overall speech and language development.
 Are they meeting developmental milestones?
 How do they compare to other kids their age?
 Look at communication milestone checklists as a general guide: